28mm/KEX.Py/README.md

 ## Running KEX.Py

-The KEXP program Shake the Shack airs every Friday between six and nine.
+The KEXP program Shake the Shack airs every Friday between six and nine PM.
 To build a playlist entitled "Shake the Shack" from the December 30th KEXP playlist, run the following:

 ```
 $ source spotipy-env.sh
-$ ./KEX.Py --username <your-username> --playlist "Shake the Shack" --mdy 12/30/2016 --hour 18-21
+$ ./KEX.Py --username <your-username> --playlist "Shake the Shack" --mdyh "12/30/2016T18" --hours 3
 ```